 The supercritical CO2 is stored long-term by injecting it deep (more than about 800 meters) underground into tiny pore spaces in a layer of sandstone or other sedimentary rock.

-How CO2 is trapped in sandstone —
+How CO2 is trapped in sandstone — at the microscopic scale

 CO2 is trapped between rock (sand) grains as the CO2 flows through the rock (sandstone) and globules of CO2 become detached, halting further flow.